 Sustainable Development

+Synergies

 State of Conservation

 Management

+Governance

+Capacity Building

-- 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?National Center for Cultural Heritage, but the center also keep UNESCO National commission of the Maldives in the loop. - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+15. Assessment of the Periodic Reporting Exercise

+15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention

+15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+Bhutan NatCom

+15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

-State Party Poor
+State Party Fair

 Site Managers Not applicable

 UNESCO World Heritage Centre Poor

-Advisory Bodies Not applicable
+Advisory Bodies Poor

-- 15.3.
-The four Objectives of Periodic Reporting - 15.3.1 How well does the current questionnaire address each of the four Objectives of Periodic Reporting?
+15.3.
+The four Objectives of Periodic Reporting

+15.3.1 - How well does the current questionnaire address each of the four Objectives of Periodic Reporting?

-Objective Not at all Partially Adequately 15.3.1.1 Provide an assessment of the implementation of the World Heritage Convention by the State Party × 15.3.1.2 Provide an assessment as to whether the values of World Heritage properties are being maintained over time × 15.3.1.3 Provide updated information about World Heritage properties to record the changing circumstances and state of conservation of the property × 15.3.1.4 Provide a mechanism for regional cooperation and exchange of information and experiences between States Parties about the implementation of the World Heritage Convention , and World Heritage conservation ×
+Objective Not at all Partially Adequately 15.3.1.1 Provide an assessment of the implementation of the World Heritage Convention by the State Party × 15.3.1.2 Provide an assessment as to whether the values of World Heritage properties are being maintained over time × 15.3.1.3 Provide updated information about World Heritage properties to record the changing circumstances and state of conservation of the property × 15.3.1.4 Provide a mechanism for regional cooperation and exchange of information and experiences between States Parties about the implementation of the World Heritage Convention, and World Heritage conservation ×